MaxymWojnowskyj/Basic-Neural-Network/README.md

 # Basic-Neural-Network
-Neural network built from scratch using python using notes from book: "Neural Networks from Scratch in Python by Harrison Kinsley Daniel Kukiela"
+Neural network built from scratch using python with notes from book: "Neural Networks from Scratch in Python by Harrison Kinsley Daniel Kukiela"
+Built for personal intuition